shayanalibhatti/Customer_churn_prediction_using_XGBoost/README.md

 xgb_model.fit(x_train,y_train,eval_metric=["auc","error"],verbose=True)

 ### Results:
 Tuning XGBoost model gives 87.1% prediction accuracy.
 Following is classification report for the model performance.
+It is seen that recall for 0 (customer retained) is 97% but recall for 1 (customer exited) is 41% which is poor.
+The reason for that is that we have 7963 data samples for 0 (customer retained) in dataset 2037 samples for 1 (customer exitted) in dataset.
+Hence dataset is imbalanced.
+We need more samples for 1 (customers exited) so that our model does not give biased predictions.
+Right now it is biased in favor of 0 (customer retained).

 ![classification_report](https://user-images.githubusercontent.com/41015749/73489761-2ccda580-4379-11ea-8d91-a7e60adc09c2.jpg)